chibDevika/boilerplate-fe/README.md

 `npm install --global npm@latest`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Steps to get started with this repo

+1. Clone this repo.
+Please refer to [this doc](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) if you need help in cloning the repo.
+2. Change the working directory to cloned repo directory.
+Hint: Use `cd interns-fe-onboarding-boilerplate`.
+3. Run `npm install` to install all the dependecy.
+4. Run `npm start` to run the project.
+It will run on port 3000 by default if you don't have anything already running on that port, in that case you can choose and run on other port.

 ## Available Scripts